the good green stuff

 • Rain water storage is in the pipeline.

-Our beautiful natural garden, created in collaboration with Chintsa-based landscaping company The Green Connection is 100% indigenous and water wise to the extend where, in a normal rainfall year, rainwater and our own grey water system should sort out any watering needs.
+Our natural garden, created in collaboration with Chintsa-based landscaping company The Green Connexion is 100% indigenous and water-wise to the extend where, in a normal rainfall year, rainwater and our own grey water system should sort out any watering needs.
 To minimise our impact on the environment, it was designed to blend in seamlessly with the surrounding flora.

 With eco-tourism being identified as a major source of economic growth in the Eastern Cape, various government and local initiatives are focused on community projects, such as Chintsa-based Volunteer Africa 32ᵒ South and The Unstressed Surf School to name only two.